p2000t/M2000/README.md

 * MS-DOS
 * Unix/X
-* Windows - using the Allegro 5 libraries
+* Windows (experimental) - using the Allegro 5 libraries

 ## Files included in release packages
 ```